nikolaydubina/go-binsize-treemap/README.md

 ## Disclaimer

 Should you be worried about executable binary size?
-In 2022, few seconds of cat videos or even a single image is dozens of MBs.
+In 2022, few seconds of cat videos or even a single image is tens of MBs.
 Transferring them over network is not a big deal either.
 So, probably, you should not worry too much about it.
 However, this tool can still be useful if you are studying compiler (e.g. interfaces, types, linking)